Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

          }
       }

-    2.Before scanning the QR code for the device, record the device in the device list first, and when waiting for the callback of the successful addition of the device, you can actively call the interface for obtaining the device list to check whether a new device has been added.
+    2.Before scanning the QR code by the device, record the device in the device list, and when waiting for the callback of the successful adding of the device, you can actively call the interface for obtaining the device list to check whether a new device has been added.

     [[MeariUser sharedInstance] getDeviceListSuccess:^(MeariDeviceList *deviceList) {